Procedures & Policies

 If minimum enrollment is not met, a class will be canceled on or shortly after its registration deadline date.
 Students will be notified by phone and may choose to transfer into another class or receive a full tuition and fee refund.
 Please register early to help prevent class cancellations!
 Travel insurance is recommended for students attending from a distance for onsite classes.

-In the rare event that COVID-19 or another urgent issue requires PAFA’s cancellation of a class in progress, a prorated refund or credit will be issued to enrolled students for all missed sessions.
+In the rare event that an urgent issue requires PAFA’s cancellation of a class in progress, a prorated refund or credit will be issued to enrolled students for all missed sessions.

 Classroom Policies